 - Sorry that I was a horrible cook that I always set off the alarm when I was in the kitchen.

 The lesson I learned from our dilemma is we should have set ground rules as roommates.
 I didn’t understand your boundaries, and you didn’t understand mine.
 Instead of having foresight on what we were going to do, we went with the flow, which ended in hell.
-You were irritated by my idiosyncrasies and I was mad at your tone of your voice.
+You were irritated by my idiosyncrasies and I was mad at the tone of your voice.
 I know we will never speak to each other, but if you see this, I truly am sorry.